Fraudulent Application Policy and Procedure

 General Principles

-- The University is not prepared to admit applicants on the strength of information believed to be either fraudulent or plagiarised and reserves the right to reject or cancel an application under these circumstances.
+- The University is not prepared to admit applicants on the strength of information believed to be either fraudulent, plagiarised or generated with the use of artifical intelligence, and under these circumstances reserves the right to reject or cancel an application.

 Procedures